PhD in Nursing Programs – Doctorate in Nursing

 • Location: Orlando, FL

-• Duration: Two to five years
+• Expected Time to Completion: Two to five years

 Walden University – PhD in Nursing